 Scalability: CodeCommit scales your needs, supporting repositories of any size and accommodating growing teams and projects.

-Integration with AWS Tools: It works seamlessly with AWS CodePipeline and AWS CodeBuild, allowing for the creation of continuous integration and deployment pipelines that enhance workflow efficiency.
+Integration with AWS tools: It works seamlessly with AWS CodePipeline and AWS CodeBuild, allowing for the creation of continuous integration and deployment pipelines that enhance workflow efficiency.

-Use cases.
+Use cases

 In this section, we will go through the use cases: